owlchester/kanka/resources/api-docs/1.0/posts.md

 <a name="recover-posts"></a>
 ## Recover Deleted Posts

-You can post an array with the ids of the posts you want to recover to the `/recover/posts` endpoint to undo the deletion (this is a boosted/premium only feature).
+You can post an array with the ids of the posts you want to recover to the `/recover/posts` endpoint to undo the deletion (this is a premium only feature).

 | Method | URI | Headers |
 | :- |   :-   |  :-  |